slutske22/react-esri-leaflet/README.md

 react-esri-leaflet is a small collection of components that allows you to quickly and easily bring esri-leaflet components into your react-leaflet application.

+## Requirements

+Requires react-leaflet version ^3.0.0, which is still in beta at this time.

+(Support for react-leaflet version 2 not currently available, though you may find what you need in my [react-leaflet-custom-components](https://github.com/slutske22/react-leaflet-custom-components#esrileafletlayer) repo.)

 ## Installation

 To use these components you must install certain dependencies yourself: